Eidiyah: Terminology

+Distribution practices

-In Muslim and Arab culture, children line up from youngest to oldest in front of the oldest family member and receive their gift.
+In Islamic culture, children line up from youngest to oldest in front of the oldest family member and receive their gift.
 The gift value increases with the age of the child, with the last child in the line receiving the highest value gift.

-In Persian culture, when people go to the house of elderly in first day of Nowruz, mostly grandparents, they put money between Quran as they believe this book gives the Money blessing “Barekat”.
-So when people are going to leave their house for meeting other elderly relatives, they call children and give the money to them and kiss them.
+However, this lining-up of people is not necessarily followed in all cultures.
+Some people may give eidiyah even without making the recipients of eidiyah standing in a queue.
+The eidiyah may also be distributed equally, not necessarily in accordance with older or younger age of the recipient.

+Gift types and recipients

-In Persian culture, children may take more money as Eidi from others such as parents, uncles, aunties and etc. These people try to find new money before the new year coming.
+In Persian culture, children may take more money as eidi from parents, uncles, aunties and others.
+These people try to find new money before the new year coming.
 They may ask banks for a bundle of new money.
 Also, the amount of cash is dependent on the family status and those relatives salary.
 There is not an definite amount and it can change by the years and even age of the child.
-When they are more grown up they may receive more Eidi.
+When they are more grown up they may receive more eidi.